 - Trick or treaters visit houses on Halloween night.
 One family offers lots of candy to the kids who show up and say trick or treat!
 A child shows up at the house and rings the bell.
 When the family answers, the child is alone and silent.
 The family invites him in to ask where his friends and parents are, the greatest mistake they ever made.

-Romantic Short Story Prompts
+Romantic Short Story Ideas

 - A correspondence of love letters between two now long separated and aged former lovers.
 They are no longer together, but the letters reveal the ups and downs of their relationships and how close yet far they were from becoming lasting lovers.